w9n/garden/docs/examples/hello-world.md

 There are three main types of dependencies we'll be dealing with: build dependencies, runtime dependencies, and test dependencies.

-You can think of build dependencies as libraries.
+You can think of build dependencies as libraries—or anything that produces artifacts needed to build the module in question.
 For example, our `hello-world/services/hello-container/app.js` file in the `hello-container` module requires the `hello-npm-package` to be imported:

 ```js
 const hello = require("./libraries/hello-npm-package")